FixTweet/FxTwitter/docs/user/why.rst

      - ❌
      - ✔️
      - ✔️
-   * - Show retweet, like, reply counts
+   * - Show retweet, like, reply, view counts
      - ✔️
-     - ➖ Discord Only³
+     - ➖ Discord Only, no views³
-     - ☑️ No replies
+     - ☑️ No replies or views
-     - ☑️ No replies
+     - ☑️ No replies or views
    * - Discord sed replace (`s/`) friendly
      - ☑️ twittpr.com
      - N/A